loizvla/loizvla/README.md

 MSc «Informatics and Computational Biomedicine», University of Thessaly, Department of Informatics with Applications in Biomedicine and the Department of Informatics.

-Degree in Computer Science and Telecommunications Engineering
+Degree in Computer Science and Telecommunications Engineering (former ATEI Larissa)

 I’m interested in Bioinformatics, Data science, python , R, linux.